 Pancreatic glucagon is produced in islet α cells following posttranslational processing of proglucagon by specific prohormone convertase enzymes.
 The relative islet a-cell mass may be reduced in diabetic subjects Islet amyloid, increased A-cells, reduced B-cells and exocrine fibrosis: quantitative changes in the pancreas in type 2 diabetes.
 Diabetes Res.
 1988 Dec;9(4):151-9. but limited data is available on this topic.
 Although the processing of proglucagon in the α cell remains under active investigation, current evidence supports an important role for PC2 in this process, however whether PC2 alone directly cleaves proglucagon to glucagon remains unclear.
 For example, see Proglucagon is processed to glucagon by prohormone convertase PC2 in alpha TC1-6 cells Proc Natl Acad Sci U S A 1994 Apr 12;91(8):3242-6; Processing of mouse proglucagon by recombinant prohormone convertase 1 and immunopurified prohormone convertase 2 in vitro J Biol Chem 1995 Apr 28;270(17):10136-46; Evidence for redundancy in propeptide/prohormone convertase activities in processing proglucagon: an antisense study Mol Endocrinol.
 1996 Apr;10(4):331-41

-Does the α cell developmentally regulate the formation of islet β cells?
+Does the α cell developmentally regulate or contribute to the formation of islet β cells and vice versa?

 Studies in the developing murine pancreas using embryonic pancreas cultures in vitro demonstrate that reduction of pancreatic proglucagon expression markedly diminishes the formation of insulin+ b-cells in the early embryonic pancreas around E11.
 This effect was attributable to glucagon, and not GLP-1.
 These intriguing observations need to be reconciled with apparently normal β cell development reported in the glucagon receptor-/- mouse.
 See Glucagon is required for early insulin-positive differentiation in the developing mouse pancreas.
 Diabetes.
 2002 Nov;51(11):3229-36